-BACB has taken steps to assess the MRT population with reference to a number of sources including (i) a cross check to the Senior Management (SMF) and Certified Persons under the Senior Managers and Certification Regime, and (ii) an assessment against Qualitative and Quantitative assessment criteria set out in the final regulatory technical standard (RTS) published in the Official Journal of the European Union on 4 March 2014.
+BACB has taken steps to assess the MRT population with reference to a number of sources including (i) a cross check to the Senior Management (SMF) and Certified Persons under the Senior Managers and Certification Regime, under both the PRA and the FCA Regimes, and (ii) an assessment against the MRT Qualitative and Quantitative criteria set out in the final regulatory technical standard (RTS) published in the Official Journal of the European Union on 4 March 2014.

 The process includes a management assessment of the potentially in-scope population prior to confirming the MRT population.
-Individuals who are excluded include: